-- Companies shareholders' & founders & establishment owners are granted investors' residency for a period of one year at least (to be renewed) and not exceeding the project duration. - The Articles of association of the companies established under this law are exempted from the stamp tax and notarization and publication fees for 5 (five) years from the date of registration in the commercial register, moreover the land contracts of the project are exempted from the registration fees. - A unified custom rate of 2% (two percent) of the value of all imported equipment necessary for establishing the project. - The foreign employees in the investment project can reach up to 20% of the total workforce.
+- The articles of association, loan agreements and pledge contracts are exempted from the stamp duty tax, notarization, and publication fees for 5 (five) years from the date of registering the company.
+The registration of the project land contract is exempted from the registration fees. - A unified customs duty rate of 2% (two percent) of the value of all imported equipment necessary for establishing the project (a new decree has been issued to reduce this 2% to 0% for the technological zones).